Vyral/base-template/_posts/2021-06-21-how-do-i-buy-and-sell-at-the-same-time.md

 This is a great and very common question in this market.
 The answer depends on a couple of different factors.
 First, what’s your point B?
 What does that next house look like?
 Then, what does your point A (your current house) look like?

-**If it’s a seller’s market and you're selling high, you’re probably going to end up buying high too.** Trying to complete both transactions at once requires a delicate balance and a lot of strategy.
+**If it’s a seller’s market and you're selling high, you’re probably going to end up buying high too.** Trying to complete both transactions at once requires a delicate balance and a lot of strategizing.

 One option is to sell your current home first and negotiate a rent-back with the buyer to allow you to stay in that home while you search for your next property.